szwacz/electron-boilerplate/README.md

 # Making a release

-**Note:** There are various icon and bitmap files in `resources` directory.
-Those are used in installers and are intended to be replaced by your own graphics.

-To make ready for distribution installer use command:
+To package your app into an installer use command:
 ```
 npm run release
 ```